awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ## Specify a Workgroup in Which to Run Queries<a name="specify-wkgroup-to-athena-in-which-to-run-queries"></a>

-Before you can run queries, you must specify to Athena which workgroup to use\.
-You need to have permissions to the workgroup\.
+To specify a workgroup to use, you must have permissions to the workgroup\.

-**To specify a workgroup to Athena**
+**To specify the workgroup to use**

 1. Make sure your permissions allow you to run queries in a workgroup that you intend to use\.
 For more information, see [ IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.

-1. To specify the workgroup to Athena, use one of these options:
+1. To specify the workgroup, use one of these options:
-   + If you are accessing Athena via the console, set the workgroup by [switching workgroups](#switching-workgroups)\.
+   + If you are using the Athena console, set the workgroup by [switching workgroups](#switching-workgroups)\.
    + If you are using the Athena API operations, specify the workgroup name in the API action\.
 For example, you can set the workgroup name in [StartQueryExecution](https://docs.aws.amazon.com/athena/latest/APIReference/API_StartQueryExecution.html), as follows:

      ```